 Downtown Saratoga Springs is a 10 to15-minute walk along North Broadway, which is known for its beautiful Victorian homes.
 Local transportation including trolley service is also available.
 See Case Desk Staff for a schedule.

 Yes.
 Mail for all programs is distributed at the Skidmore Post Office located on campus.
 The correct address for incoming mail is as follows:

 General Delivery - Summer Programs

 815 N. Broadway

 9. WILL I BE RECEIVING MORE INFORMATION ABOUT THE INSTITUTE AND THE COLLEGE BEFORE

 I GET THERE?

 Yes.
-In May or early June we'll be sending you a letter of more detailed information about check-in and submission of the manuscripts that you want to be critiqued in your workshop(s).
+In May, we’ll be sending all enrolled students a letter with more detailed information about registration check-in, and instructions on how to submit the manuscript(s) that you want to be reviewed in your workshop(s).
 This letter will arrive by either Email or Postal mail, so be sure we have current addresses for you and be ready to follow the important instructions enclosed.

 10. IN THE MEANTIME, WHO DO I CONTACT IF I HAVE FURTHER QUESTIONS ABOUT THE INSTITUTE?